marabesi/marabesi.com/_posts/2021-05-29-on-100-percent-code-coverage.md

 categories:
 - thoughts
 tags:
+- code,
 - coverage,
 - TDD,
 - test,
-- test suite
+- test suite,
+- testing,
+- software,
+- development,
+- quality
 ---

 The mindset for testing for developers has changed over the years as the software industry is evolving.
-Even though, testing practice is not whide used, it is integrated in the development cycle of the application.
+Even though, testing practice is not wide used, it is integrated in the development cycle of the application.
 As such, code coverage became a popular subject among developers and discussions have been rise in order to agree on a consensus of code coverage.